Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Grass, roses, daffodils, trees, and more can occupy the same yard.
 Since not every plant requires the same amount of water, some hose timers are designed to work with more than one hose to separate the yard into watering zones.
 This kind of categorization and individual control can allow the hose timer to water one area for 30 minutes, another area for 1 hour, a third area for 2 hours, and sometimes even a fourth zone for 3 hours, depending on how many outlets the timer offers.

 Smothermon says that “it’s important to remember that not all plants need the same amount or frequency of watering.
-Fruit trees, perennial herbs, and organic vegetables should all be on different zones because they all have different watering requirements.
+Fruit trees, perennial herbs, and organic vegetables should all be in different zones because they all have different watering requirements.
 Pick the type of plants or trees and set up a system specifically for each one.”

 Programmability

-This is a beneficial feature for individuals who live in drought-prone locations because the hose timer can be set to a precise watering schedule abiding by water-conservation regulations for the area.
+This is a beneficial feature for individuals who live in drought-prone locations because the hose timer can be set to a precise watering schedule, abiding by water-conservation regulations for the area.

 Rain Technology